Contrast-Security-OSS/docs/content/user/teamserver/guide/ui/UserInterfaceOverview.md

 <a href="assets/images/Settings_Admin.png" rel="lightbox" title="Settings Navigation Bar for an System Administrator"><img class="thumbnail" src="assets/images/Settings_Admin.png"/></a>

 ## Page Action Bar
 Many of the pages within TeamServer offer an action bar embedded at the top of the page below the top navigation.
-These pages often contain rows data presented table format.
-The action bar allows certain operations to be performed in bulk or individually by selecting one or more rows and selecting one of the actions.
+These pages often contain rows of data presented in table format.
+The action bar allows certain operations to be performed either individually or in bulk by selecting one or more rows and applying one of the actions.

 <a href="assets/images/ActionBar_OrgApps.png" rel="lightbox" title="Example Action Bar"><img class="thumbnail" src="assets/images/ActionBar_OrgApps.png"/></a>